Aurelian Honor Society

 Established in 1910, the Aurelian Honor Society ("Aurelian") is the fifth oldest landed secret society at Yale University in New Haven, Connecticut.
-It is a member of the Ancient Eight, which also includes Skull and Bones, Scroll and Key, and Wolf's Head.
+It was founded in 1910.
 In addition, Aurelian is part of a four-society "Consortium" with Manuscript Society, Book and Snake, and Berzelius.

 Contemporary membership is based on an election process coordinated by the incumbent delegation.
-Aurelian selects sixteen prominent members of the Junior class to join the Society annually.
+Aurelian selects sixteen prominent members of the Junior class to join the society annually.